nanditaradha/Project_TV_Script_Generation/README.md

 **Install** [Anaconda](https://docs.anaconda.com/anaconda/install/) on your machine.
 Detailed instructions:

 ## b.
-Create and Activate the Environment
+Create And Activate The Environment

 Please go though this [doc](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) before you creating an environment.
 After that create a environment using following command